secure-robust-recsys/secure-robust-recsys.github.io/index.md

 ### Outline

-The tutorial is delivered as a lecture-style tutorial (3 hours in duration) that includes:
+The tutorial is delivered as a lecture-style tutorial (3 hours in duration) that includes:
 - <b>Introduction</b>  (20 mins)
   - Overview of Recommendation (5 mins)
   - Overview of Secure and Robust Recommendation (15 mins)